Mathews-Tom/FastADK/docs/system-overview.md

 Think of FastADK as the "FastAPI for AI agents" – it brings the same developer experience improvements to agent development that FastAPI brought to web API development.

+FastADK is designed to be an **open-source** project with the potential for optional commercial add-ons in the future.
+It targets Python 3.10+ and leverages familiar libraries in the Python ecosystem, including FastAPI for web serving, Pydantic for data models, and Typer/Click for CLI interfaces.

 ## Why FastADK?

 ### The Agent Development Challenge